Edited by Martin Sutherland

 DataGridView is slow, and this is confirmed by numerous discussions in the Internet.
 Type various search queries like "DataGridView slow" or "speed up datagridview" in the search box of your favorite search engine, and you will find dozens of them.

 When we were designing 10Tec grid, we kept in mind the problem of performance.
 We specially optimized the drawing/sorting/memory management code to get the highest possible performance.

-We discuss the problem of bad DataGridView performance and compare it with iGrid.NET in another article on this website, Why is DataGridView Slow in Rendering, Filtering, Populating?.
+We discuss the problem of bad DataGridView performance and compare it with iGrid.NET in another article on this website, Why is DataGridView Slow at Scrolling, Rendering, Filtering and Populating?.